anonymous-cucumber/cameras-scrapper/readme.md

 All of these existing cameras websites are hosted by other than us, with no possibility to redeploy them by ourself.
 If websites are down, closed by autorithies, or simply not accessible, we will have no longer access to cameras positions.
-With camera scrapper,  with have a tool, easily redeployable, and with easy hostable cameras database.
+With camera scrapper, we have an autonomous tool, easily redeployable, and easy hostable cameras database.

 ## How it works